 If You Are Sent to the Future Use This

-I hope this helps you out in your focus.
+I hope this helps you out with your trading.

-You should be looking at multiple markets and make sure they are liquid markets.
+You should be looking at multiple markets and make sure they are very liquid.

-You do not want to go through that the same baloney that happened back in 2008.
+You don't want to go through all that baloney that happened back in 2008.

 Suddenly everyone realized that there were tons of markets that were totally illiquid.

-You also want to concentrate on bull markets.
+You also want to concentrate only on bull markets.

-There is always going to be a bull market in something - you just need a proven system to find bull markets year around - like this one.
+There is always going to be a bull market in something, you just need a system to find bull markets automatically for you, like this one.